Pratyush1606/doclib/README.md

 A document library that integrates with multiple data sources (like digiLocker, Google Drive, local storage etc.) and storage services (like S3 and Google Cloud Storage) and uploads data from these data sources to the chosen storage service.
 It can be integrated with any Django Project.

+With multiple different software and accounts being used to store our documents and images, the files that are important to us are spread out across these.
+This creates a need to bring all these files into a storage service, making it easier to store, search and keep track of files in one place.

 ## **TECHNOLOGIES**

 * [Python](https://www.python.org/)